panique/huge/README.md

 especially older than the latest PHP 5.3.x is totally unprofessional and makes you, your server and your data a good target for criminals.

+###THANKS TO###

+A big thanks goes out to Anthony Ferrara (ircmaxell) and Nikita Popov (nikic) for creating and documenting the wonderful PHP 5.5 password hashing/salting functions and the compatibility pack for PHP 5.3/5.4 !
+I love it, when people create things, that make it much much easier and safer to use other things.
+You can find the official info on those functions on [php.net](https://wiki.php.net/rfc/password_hash), [here](http://benwerd.com/2012/09/12/more-secure-password-hashing-in-php-5-5/) and
+[here]() and the official PHP 5.3/5.4 compatibility pack [here](https://github.com/ircmaxell/password_compat/blob/master/lib/password.php).

+Also a big big "thank you" to the donators of this project, your tips gimme a good feeling and show that it's a useful project!

 ###DONATION###

 If you want to support this script, feel free to donate via paypal: